-Serving Monroe County, Orleans County, Livingston County, Wayne County and Genesee County
+Serving Monroe County, Orleans County, Livingston County, Wayne County, Genesee County, and Ontario county

 James L. Riotto is a lawyer in Rochester who has an impressive law enforcement background combined with substantial criminal defense experience.
 His extensive experience as a state trooper and within law enforcement and criminal prosecution has provided him with a unique perspective that sets him apart from other Rochester criminal defense attorneys.
 Clients get the benefit of an attorney with a clear understanding of both sides of their legal issues.

 Prior to attending law school, Mr. Riotto graduated from the Federal Law Enforcement Training Academy in Glynco, Georgia with honors, and subsequently took positions as an officer with the Federal Bureau of Prisons and then with the New York State Department of Corrections.
 After being certified as a New York State Police Officer at the University Police Department at SUNY Oswego, in 2000 he became a New York State Trooper specializing in criminal investigations, traffic enforcement and DWI.

 Mr. Riotto’s education and experience provide him with detailed knowledge of the various systems, policies and procedures utilized by New York and federal law enforcement agencies.
 As a New York State Certified Instructor, he educated New York police recruits before deciding to use his experience to pursue a career in the legal field.

 Mr. Riotto began his legal career by completing internships with state, city, county and federal judges in New York.
 In those positions, he researched various civil and criminal issues and assisted with drafting judicial opinions.
 During law school, he worked at the New York State Liquor Authority, where he reviewed investigative reports, Alcohol Beverage Control ("ABC") violations and liquor license applications, and helped decide whether to approve or deny the applications.